Community for Climate Action - North Etobicoke

 Humber College Workshops:

 We were proud to partner with Humber College student leaders to develop two engaging, 1-hour workshops focused on youth in North Etobicoke to learn about key sustainability issues as well as future career opportunities.
 Local youth participated in a total of 6 workshops on "Carbon Neutrality and Net-Zero" and "Sustainable Food Choices" during March and April.
 Thank you!
 Parents, teachers and staff: if you are interested in our Community for Climate Action Youth Resource Kit, please reach out to email@example.com.

 Thank you for participating in the supplementary project initiatives.
 These have concluded for the time being, and any further opportunities will be posted here in the future.

-Community Garden and Composting: CCAN is partnering with the Rexdale Women’s Centre Community Reduce and Reuse Program (CRRP) on the community garden and composting site at 2667/2677 Kipling Towers.
-We are currently working on upgrading the composting system.
-Email email@example.com for information.
+Community Garden and Composting: CCAN partnered with the Rexdale Women’s Centre Community Reduce and Reuse Program (CRRP) on the community garden and composting site at 2667/2677 Kipling Towers.
+We helped to upgrade the composting system and provide fertile soil to the garden beds.

 Balcony Gardening Kits: Starter kits were provided for pick up (includes one container, several small pots, one bag of soil, seed packets, one spade, one info sheet) at the CRRP hub (2667 Kipling Ave.) on a first come first served basis.